Mountainfilm: History

 Mountainfilm began in 1979, when Telluride was completing its transition from a hard-rock gold and silver mining community to a destination resort and ski town.
 Lito Tejada-Flores, after screening his adventure and mountaineering film Fitzroy at the Trento festival in Italy, and Bill Kees, a local climber and avid outdoorsman, inaugurated the event.
 Over three nights, at the historic Sheridan Opera House, they screened a dozen films about mountain sports, mountain cultures and mountain issues.
 During the daytime, audience members took to the mountains for adventure themselves.

-The next year the festival was passed on to Scott Brown and Chip Kamin as co-chairmen who ran and funded the festival until 2000.
 In 1980, Jeff Lowe and Family were the headliners and Bill Kees, Lito Tejada-Flores became retired directors and supporters.
-The Board of Directors was expanded over the years to include Sue Cobb, Royal Robbins, Henry Barber, Mike Kennedy, Sir Edmund Hillary, Bob Craig, David Brower, David Brashears.
+The board of directors was expanded over the years to include Sue Cobb, Royal Robbins, Henry Barber, Mike Kennedy, Sir Edmund Hillary, Bob Craig, David Brower, David Brashears.

 The event was held virtually in 2020 due to the COVID-19 pandemic, and was held in person in a limited capacity in 2021.